katyo/aubio-rs/README.md

 The `AUBIO_INCLUDEDIR` environment variable can help specify path to C headers of library.

-Following features can be used to customize configuration:
+The following features can be used to customize configuration:

 * _generate-bindings_ which runs bindgen to generate bindings
 * _compile-library_ which clones and builds _aubio_ C library